 DeviceLab COVID-19 Operation Update: DeviceLab remains open.
 We are set up to work remotely.
 Mails, deliveries, office phone and email correspondences will be covered daily.

+Form Follows Function is the key principle for our Industrial Design team.
+Our award-winning designers create beautiful designs, but their creativity does not violate laws of Physics, Chemistry, Optics or Engineering.
+We consider pre-design market research, ideation and rapid concept development are key to a successful design.
+Our team creates multiple rapid prototype mock-up models to collaborate with client for validation of their design.
 We understand the differences between low and high-volume manufacturing requirements, exploring all viable options to meet manufacturing goals and the target cost of goods.
 We are also hyper-aware of the latest aesthetic trends in the marketplace and provide relevant designs for our customers.
 Our approach to design is a balanced one, focusing on defining relevant problems and issues, then determining solutions based on human-factors and usability, balanced with keen sensitivity to aesthetics and details.
 Here’s how our designers do it:

 - Research: Projects begin with research into competitor’s offerings and similar devices.
 We examine the styling, use metaphors, features, and performance to understand what customers will see as the predicate to judge any new device against.

 - User needs: We define the users, use environment, and user interfaces necessary to operate the device.
 We establish the safety and regulatory requirements applicable to the device.